Lianyungang: Climate

 The temperature in Lianyungang can reach average highs of 30 °C in the summer and drop to as low as −4 °C in the winter.
-Lianyungang’s climate is classified by Köppen and Geiger as Cwa (humid subtropical climate with dry winters).
+Lianyungang's climate is classified by Köppen and Geiger as Cwa (humid subtropical climate with dry winters).
+Due to the regulation of the ocean, the climate type is a humid monsoon climate with slightly maritime climate characteristics.
+Climate characteristics: four distinct seasons, cold and dry in winter, hot and rainy in summer.
+There is sufficient sunlight and moderate rainfall.